 Enclosure– the old surface is covered with drywall

 Removal-the only guarantee to remove lead-based paint is the actual removal of the paint.
 This can be done by wire brushing or wet hand scraping with paint removers.

 Replacement– depending on the area, it may be necessary to remove the surfaces or features containing lead-based paint.

-Asbestos Experts serves the Albuquerque Metro area, Santa Fe, Las Cruces, and around the great state of New Mexico.
+Asbestos Experts serves the Albuquerque Metro area, Santa Fe, Las Cruces, and around the great state of New Mexico and West Texas, including El Paso and San Antonio.
 Contact us today if your home was built before 1978 or if you believe lead paint may be present in your home or business.
 Our team is certified in identifying hazards and fast-acting abatement.

 License # 397604

 Contact an Expert

 Asbestos has been heavily used in the recent past as a soundproof, insulator and fireproof material in all types of buildings.
 It was later determined to be the cause of serious and fatal lung disorders.
 It is generally not considered to be a hazard unless it is...